 High-throughput screening, which relies on arrays of small quantities of compounds, usually stored in organic solvents, that are tested against a target, has traditionally been one way drug hunters have looked for a starting point.
 Wendy Warr of Wendy Warr & Associates, a pharmaceutical consultant, recalls how, in the mid-1990s, chemists were solely focused on creating or acquiring more and more compounds to feed into these assays.

-“And then they realised,” she says, “you don’t just make everything.”
+“And then they realized,” she says, “you don’t just make everything.”
 “You have to use some common sense.”
 You must create a library of diverse, drug-like compounds.”

 Since the early 1990s, Enamine, for example, has been supplying screening compounds to drug hunters.
 However, what began as a library of a few thousand physical compounds from which customers could order has now expanded to a catalogue of 23 billion possibilities.
 The company doesn’t have them all, but it has the pieces and expertise to build what customers want.